 “Once in a while it really hits people that they don’t have to experience the world in the way they have been told to.” ~ Alan Keightley

 All of a sudden the familiar patterns that we turn to for comfort and security are gone.
-As a solo traveler, we are literally forced to think differently about things.
+As a solo traveler, we are forced to think differently.
 Without familiar customs, we rewire our brains; we dismantle the ego.
 By leaving our habitual ways behind we have the opportunity to discover a new way of being in the world.

 “Don’t tell me how educated you are, tell me how much you traveled.” ~ Mohammed